ChessTournamentManager/Documentation/Research/Database Research.md

 **What type of database is Apache Cassandra?**

+Cassandra is a distributed NoSQL wide-column database.
+A wide-column database stores data in a format similar to relational databases.
+The difference is that because wide-column databases store data in columns instead of rows, less computation time is needed to perform reads and writes due to how the data is loaded into memory.

+Cassandra is a database specialized in working with nodes.
+A single node represents a single instance of Cassandra.
+By adding more nodes in your system, you can increase the capacity and speed.
+This is why Cassandra is called a distributed database and why it works well with multiple machines.
+Redis and MongoDB have (sharded) clusters instead of nodes, which work similarly.
+However, the companies behind those two databases have put less emphasis on those features than the company behind Cassandra has put on using nodes.

 **In what scenarios is Cassandra often used?**

+Cassandra is used in applications where very fast writes are required and where data isn't updated often.
+These are some popular use-cases for Cassandra:

+- Financial services and payments
+- Messaging
+- Transaction logging
+- Tracking packages and orders

 **How popular is Cassandra?**

+There is a lot of information available about Cassandra and how to use it.
+It is the twelfth most popular database according to [db-engines.com](https://db-engines.com/en/system/Cassandra) and is the first most popular wide-column store.
+It is also available in many cloud services.

 **Which large companies use Cassandra?**

+Cassandra is used by some very large companies:

+- Apple
+- Instagram
+- Uber
+- Spotify
+- Twitter
+- eBay
+- Netflix

 ## Scylla
 *Website: https://www.scylladb.com/*